LLNL/axom/src/axom/klee/docs/sphinx/index.rst

 Klee User Guide
 ===============

-Klee provides a way to embded 2D and 3D non-conformal geometry in a mesh.
+Klee provides a way to embed 2D and 3D non-conformal geometry in a mesh.

 **Contents:**